When it comes to visiting a country, you must remember that you are a guest. And many things that seem "normal" to us might not be so elsewhere.

 “Do not overstay your visa.
 In Thailand you will be fined 500 THB per day overstayed and if you cannot pay, you will end up behind bars.”

-This seems obvious...
-Knowing that the fine is especially valid if you present yourself to immigration, if you are checked in the street or elsewhere and your visa has expired, the fine and the consequences are likely to be heavier (even more so since the rules were tightened in 2015).
+This seems obvious… Knowing that the fine is valid especially if you present yourself to immigration, if you are stopped in the street or elsewhere and your visa has expired, the fine and the consequences are likely to be more serious.

 Note that there is a ceiling of 20 baht for the overstay fine.
 They will be a little less picky if the overstay is found when leaving Thailand via an international airport, like a day might not be counted, on the other hand, even exceeded by a few hours, an overstay of one day will be counted if passing by land…